History of wrestling: In the Middle East

 Many of the world's oldest depictions of wrestling can be found in the Middle East.
 Carvings and statues show that forms of belt wrestling existed in the region since ancient times, in addition to matches between humans and animals.
 Wrestling is also mentioned in the epics of Gilgamesh and the Shahnameh.
 Oil wrestling as practiced in present-day Turkey and Central Asia is recorded in ancient Sumeria and Babylon.
 In Persia, Pahlavani traditional grappling or koshti (کشتی) was practiced by both the upper and lower classes both for sport and as training for battle.
-In training halls known as zourkhaneh, soldiers practiced resistance exercises and grappling in a tradition now called varzesh-e bastani (ورزش باستانی; lit. "ancient athletics").
+In training halls known as zourkhaneh, soldiers practiced resistance exercises and grappling in a tradition now called Varzesh-e bastani (ورزش باستانی; lit. "ancient athletics").
 Ancient Iranian combat-wrestling (koshti-ye jangi) included not only grabs but also punches and low kicks.
-As Iranian influence spread with the Achaemenid Empire and later the Persian Empire, the practice was adopted in the Indian subcontinent as pehlwani.
+As Iranian influence spread with the Achaemenid Empire and later the Persian Empire, the practice was adopted in the Indian subcontinent as Pehlwani.

 In Asia

 China

-Classical Chinese wrestling or jiao li (角力) was a public sport in the Qin Dynasty (221-207 BC) held for court amusement as well as for recruiting the best fighters.
-Competitors wrestled each other on a raised platform called a lei tai.
+In Ancient China, there were stories describing Chi You, the progenitor of jiao di(角抵), using punches and elbow strikes to the head and kicks to his opponents in wrestling tournaments.
+Classical Chinese wrestling or jiao li (角力) was a public sport in the Qin dynasty (221–207 BC) held for court amusement as well as for recruiting the best fighters.
+Competitors wrestled each other on a raised platform called a lei tai, and both competitors would have to either push their opponent off the platform, or submit them with various arm-locks(chin-na) to emerge as the winner.
+Traditionally, belts were also worn by wrestlers to have additional gripping.
 The term shuai jiao was chosen by the Central Guoshu Academy of Nanjing in 1928 when competition rules began to be standardized.

 Indian subcontinent

 Wrestling in the Indian subcontinent was differentiated into four types that progressed from sport (malakride) to combat (malla-yuddha) mentioned in Mahabharat 3050 BC.
 Mughal conquerors introduced more groundwork and referred to their grappling style as kusti.
 Competitors still wrestle as in ancient times, on dirt floors while wearing only kowpeenam or loincloth.
+Wresting was also described in Ramayana, which predates Mahabarata.
+The examples of the biggest wrestlers from Ramayana are Hanuman, Bali, Raavan (who was defeated by Bali), Sugreev and Angad.
+Hanuman is considered as an inspiration even in the current times as the biggest wrestler of all time and is also worshipped by the Indian wrestlers.